 Humanity has always been fascinated by the shiny dots in the sky.
 Over millennia, we have found repeating patterns in the movement of the stars and planets.
 Babylonians created predictive charts (so-called ephemeris) of the movement of celestial objects as early as 350 BC.
 Technology has come a long way since, and today we are able to replay and predict the movement of the stars from any location and time, with high precision.

 At Under Lucky Stars, we are making our star maps with the greatest possible attention to scientific accuracy.
 We use the Bright Star Catalog from Yale University as our main source of celestial data, among several other astronomical databases.
 It contains galactic coordinates of all the stars visible from Earth with naked eye.
 These coordinates place each star in a galactic coordinate system.
 When creating a map, we process six high precision data points of over 9,000 stars.

-To calculate the position of a star in the sky in a particular place and time on Earth, we feed the galactic coordinates into a program called Skyfield.
-This software, given the geolocation and time coordinates, calculates the azimuth and elevation of the star in the sky, as observed from that special moment chosen by you.
+For the position of a star in the sky at a particular place and time on Earth, we calculate the azimuth and elevation of the star, based on the geolocation and time coordinates from that special moment chosen by you.
 The complex astronomical calculus involved in celestial mechanics ensures high fidelity and uniqueness of each map.